-Who can say no to some new accessories?
-Pick up a special gift for your Valentine at Forbidden Hill, with jewellery and lacquerware collections designed in Singapore, inspired by Southeast Asian cultures and made by fine artisans across the region.
+Everyone loves a new bit of bling, so pick up a special gift for your Valentine at Forbidden Hill.
+The store’s jewellery collections are designed in Singapore, inspired by Southeast Asian cultures and made by fine artisans across the region.
 Each item comes in a silky cloth pouch inside a beautiful gift box.

 What to get

-- Featuring interchangeable inserts of Thai silk and precious metals, the store’s elegant silk bangles (from $195) will add colour and character to your outfit.
-There are three collections: the Huế range pays homage to the lattice pattern found in Hue’s Purple Forbidden City; the Lotus collection is inspired by regional blooms; and the Iskandar bangle is inspired by Iskandar Shah, last ruler of the Kingdom of Singapura.
+- Featuring interchangeable inserts of Thai silk and precious metals, Forbidden Hill’s elegant silk bangles (from $195) will add colour and character to your outfit.
+There are three collections: the Huế range pays homage to the lattice pattern found in the Purple Forbidden City in Hue, Vietnam; the Lotus collection is inspired by regional blooms; and the Iskandar bangle is inspired by Iskandar Shah, last ruler of the Kingdom of Singapura.

 46 Kim Yam Road